myki is used for travel to and from V/Line stations located between Melbourne and Geelong, Ballarat, Bendigo, Traralgon

 The full fare is payable by any customer who is aged 19 years and over and does not hold a concession card valid for travel in Victoria.

-Children aged from four to 18 years are entitled to concession fares.
-Children under four travel for free.
+Children aged from five to 18 years are entitled to concession fares.
+Children under five travel for free.

 Students and adults who hold concession cards valid for travel in Victoria are eligible for concession fares.